sabinahschmitz/Weather_vue/README.md

 # Weather_Vue_App

-Weather app designed with the help of the tutorial from Tyler Pots
+Weather app designed with the help of the tutorial from Tyler Potts